CodeStitchOfficial/Intermediate-Website-Kit-SASS/src/content/blog/slow-website-lost-opportunity-are-long-load-times-driving-away-your-customers.md

 Every byte of data you put on your website adds to the processing needed to load your website.
 More data means longer load times, more waiting, and a higher bounce rate.

-**Never put a 5MB image on your website**---that's far bigger than it needs to be.
+**Never put a 5MB image on your website**—that's far bigger than it needs to be.
 Instead, crop and resize it to the size you need.
 Then, save it in a modern image format like AVIF or WebP.
 If you can't, save it as a JPG or PNG, and use online tools to compress and convert it.

-**Aim for 20--40KB** for mobile images.
+**Aim for 20–40KB** for mobile images.
 Background images can be larger, but keep them under **100KB max**.

 This may sound like a lot of work, but it's worth it.
 Optimizing your images will help your website load faster.